fernandomullerjr/cka-certified-kubernetes-administrator/secao2-Core-concepts/26-Practice-Test-Pods.md

 # ##############################################################################################################################################################
 # 26. Practice Test - Pods

+- Respondendo as questões.
+- Rascunho

 controlplane ~ ➜  kubectl get pods -A
 NAMESPACE     NAME                                      READY   STATUS             RESTARTS   AGE kube-system   local-path-provisioner-7b7dc8d6f5-zbbrh   1/1     Running            0          20m

-A coluna READY indica o número de containers up e o total de containers.
+- A coluna READY indica o número de containers up e o total de containers.

 # pods

-- DICA
+- DICA DA QUESTÃO
 Create a pod definition YAML file and use it to create a pod.
 Alternatively, use the kubectl run command to create a pod definition YAML file and kubectl create -f command to create a resource from the manifest file.

 apiVersion: v1